CApy-RPI/mvp/README.md

 ## **Contributing**

-We welcome contributions to CApy!
+We welcome contributions to CAPY!
 Here's how you can help:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/amazing-feature`)